microsoft/fluentui/rfcs/convergence/high-contrast-theme.md

 #### Apply forced color media queries only when required

-In order to rememdy this problem when the `FluentProvider` uses `forced-colors-adjust: none`
+In order to remedy this problem when the `FluentProvider` uses `forced-colors-adjust: none`

 ```tsx
 <FluentProvider noForcedColors>{children}</FluentProvider>